 What Is a User Agent?

-User Agent (UA) is a string sent by the user's web browser to a web server in the HTTP header to identify the browser type in use, its version and the operating system.
-Accessed with JavaScript on the client side using navigator.userAgent
+User Agent (UA) is a string sent by the user's web browser to a server.
+It's located in the HTTP header and identifies the browser type and version as well as the operating system.
+Accessed with JavaScript on the client side using navigator.userAgent property

-property, the remote web server uses this information to identify and render the content in a way that's compatible with the device and browser used.
+, the remote web server uses this information to identify and render the content in a way that's compatible with the user's specifications.

 While different structures and information are contained, most web browsers tend to follow the same format: